robertouj/typescript-basics-course/README.md

 ## What is TypeScript?

 - Is a superset of JavaScript.
-A language building up on JavaScript
+A language building up on JavaScript.
 - Add new features and advantages to JavaScript
 - Browser can't execute TypeScript.
 It's also a compiler which run over your code to compile TypeScript to JavaScript.
 - It is possible to write easier code that compiles to a more complex JavaScript snippets.
 - Permit to identify errors in code before it runs with extra error checking.
 - TypeScript add:
   - Types
-  - Non-JavaScript features like Interfaces, Generics
+  - Non-JavaScript features like Interfaces, Generics.
-  - Rich configuration options
+  - Rich configuration options.
-  - Next-gen JS features compiled down for old browsers
+  - Next-gen JS features compiled down for old browsers.
-  - Meta-Programming features like Decorators
+  - Meta-Programming features like Decorators.
-  - Tools that helps even in non TypeScript projects
+  - Tools that helps even in non TypeScript projects.
+- TypeScript helps only during development, before the code get's compiled.
+It doesn't run in execution time.

+## Some difference between JavaScript and TypeScript

+- JavaScript uses dynamic types resolved at runtime, TypeScript uses static types setted during development.

 ## Installing TypeScript